openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## ID Token Validation

-The RP MUST perform all the check as defined in (#siop-id_token-validation).
+The RP MUST perform all the check as defined in (#siop-id-token-validation).

 Additionally, the RP MUST check whether the `nonce` claim value provided in the ID Token is known to the RP and was not used before in an authentication response.